microsoft/confidential-ai/inference/README.md

 ./encrypt_models.sh
 ```
 ### Upload models
-Create a storage account and blob storage containers to store your encrypted models.
+Create a storage account and blob storage containers to store your encrypted models (this is a one time step).
 ```
 ./create_storage_container.sh
 ```